bettersg/checkMate/documentation/dataSchema.md

         string mimeType "For image only"
         boolean isForwarded "Not used for now"
         boolean isFrequentlyForwarded "Not used for now"
-        boolean isReplied "System has replied to the citizen" boolean isReplyForced "track if reply is forced" string replyCategory "scam, illicit, untrue, misleading, accurate, spam, legitimate, irrelevant, irrelevant_auto, unsure" timestamp replyTimestamp
+        boolean isReplied "System has replied to the citizen with a final assessment" boolean isInterimPromptSent "Have we sent an interim prompt" boolean isInterimReplySent "Have we sent an interim reply" boolean isReplyForced "track if final reply is forced" string replyCategory "scam, illicit, untrue, misleading, accurate, spam, legitimate, irrelevant, irrelevant_auto, unsure" timestamp replyTimestamp
         string matchType "either exact, stripped, similarity or none"